tors42/teamchecker/bash/README.md

 # teamchecker.sh

-Bash script which takes a Lichess team-id as input and outputs links to any engine users in the team.
+Bash script which takes a Lichess team-id as input and outputs links to any ToS warned users in the team.

 ## Usage